fnv234/6.1040-3Dev-backend/problem_framing.md

    - Feel artificial and don't lead to natural conversations
    - Are often forgotten once completed

-3. **Digital Distraction**: In our increasingly digital world, people have fewer opportunities to practice and develop in-person social skills, making face-to-face interactions more challenging.
+1. **Digital Distraction**: In our increasingly digital world, people have fewer opportunities to practice and develop in-person social skills, making face-to-face interactions more challenging, specifically for Gen Z.

-4. **Missed Connections**: At events, people tend to stick with those they already know, missing opportunities to connect with new people who might share their interests or complement their personalities.
+2. **Missed Connections**: At events, people tend to stick with those they already know, missing opportunities to connect with new people who might share their interests or complement their personalities.

 Our solution addresses these pain points by providing a structured yet flexible framework that makes social interactions more engaging, personalized, and effective at building genuine connections.

 ## Evidence

-- Common social friction at meetups, parties, and other types of events is widely reported: attendees skip introductions or stick to small cliques, and some have anxiety related to the event.
+- Common social friction at meetups, parties, and other types of events is widely reported: attendees skip introductions or stick to small cliques, and some have anxiety related to the event, despite actually wanting to create new connections.
 The following links describe the frequent feelings of social anxiety, social friction, and the negative consequences of uncomfortable social situations from research and blog standpoints.
   - [How to survive a social event when you have social anxiety](https://idontmind.com/journal/how-to-survive-a-social-event-when-you-have-social-anxiety)
   - [Social Friction](https://www.etiquetteer.com/columns/2020/9/6/social-friction-vol-19-issue-49)
   - [Dealing with social friction](https://www.girlschase.com/article/dealing-social-friction-part-1-what-friction)